devpsiarch/Lox-interpreter/README.md

 ## 🧠 Motivation

-I'm building this interpreter to deeply understand how programming languages work, from source code to execution.
-The *Crafting Interpreters* book has been a fantastic guide, and this repo is both a learning exercise and a stepping stone toward more advanced language and interpreter design.
+I'm building this interpreter to deeply understand how programming languages work, from source code to execution.i choose to write a interpreter for a already designed programming language, while not a perfect replica but adding what i please in features and writing my own when ready.
 ## 📚 Reference

 - [Crafting Interpreters by Bob Nystrom](https://craftinginterpreters.com/)